-I had a fantastic sandwich from Cowgirl Creamery while in Point Reyes this weekend that reignited my love of sandwiches … in particular, topless ones called “tartines.”
+I had a fantastic sandwich from Cowgirl Creamery while in Point Reyes, CA, this weekend that reignited my love of sandwiches … in particular, topless ones called “tartines.”
 I made this one with leftover Red Hawk from my visit, along with luscious figs picked up en route.
-Drizzling them with honey and popping them under the broiler gives them an impromptu jammy quality; especially good paired with gooey cheese and crisp prosciutto.
+Drizzling the fig with honey and popping it under the broiler gives it an impromptu jammy quality; especially good paired with gooey cheese and crisp prosciutto.

 Preheat broiler.
 Place figs, cut side up, on a piece of foil in the broiler pan and press down gently with a fork to flatten.
 Drizzle with honey, grind pepper over top and broil for 5-10 minutes, until bubbling and soft.